umarsheikh/ory_keto_rails_app/README.md

 -	Run rails server.
 Goto home page of the application.
 And Navigate using the links provided on the page.

 ## 2 Check a permission
+- First, you need to have some permissions inside [Ory Console](https://console.ory.sh/).
+If not, then create a few permissions there
 -  On `http://localhost:3000/ory/check-permissions` we can verify a permission.
 The to **Check a permission** is also available on the home page of the application.

 ## 3 Display all permissions